Raspberry Eton Mess - Weekend at the Cottage Skip to content

 Fresh Ontario raspberries

 We’ve listed the key steps to this dessert below along with a few options on how to simplify the process even further if you’re ever pressed for time.
-We suggest keeping it at the ready, so PIN it to a favourite summer dessert board or bookmark it for future reference.
-Don’t forget to also share pics when you make it.
-Simply tag us using #weekendatthecottage so we can see.
-Thanks!
+We know you’ll look at this salad recipe as a keeper.
+Make sure to PIN it on a favourite Pinterest board and SHARE it with friends.
+We also appreciate seeing pics whenever you make our recipes, so use #weekendatthecottage when you post your photos on Facebook and Instagram.
+Thanks for sharing with the world!

 Here are a few tips to help you re-create this RASPBERRY ETON MESS: